>

 Kerfuffle got their version of Ca' the Ewes “from an old Oxford Scottish Song Book” and recorded it in 2004 for their second album, K2.

-Jon Boden sang Ca' the Ewes as the 9 August 2010 entry of his project A Folk Song a Day.
-He commented in the project blog:
+Jon Boden sang Ca’ the Ewes as the 9 August 2010 entry of his project A Folk Song a Day.
+He noted in the blog:

 Mick Henry, a wonderful Irish singer resident in Oxford, was very encouraging of my version of this song (which I got off a Steeleye Span album as it happens).
 He remembers his mother singing it when he was young and says there are several other verses that would be worth learning.
 Like Kipling, in fact more so, Burns manages to pull off the literary polish without losing touch with the earthiness of traditional song.